yhlleo/DeepCrack/README.md

 We established a public benchmark dataset with cracks in multiple scales and scenes to evaluate the crack detection systems.
 All of the crack images in our dataset are manually annotated.

+**Please note that we do own the copyrights to part of original crack images and all annotated maps.
+Their use is RESTRICTED to non-commercial research and educational purposes.**

 You can find the dataset in `./dataset`, and here are the details:

 |Folder|Description|